 Not only did Wolfgang Schindler provide financial and priceless personal ressources for the foundation, he also supported other organizations.
 As a lawyer and jurist, he wrote more than a hundred criminal complaints for animal cruelty cases, supported students that refused to participate in animal testing based on moral objections, led an opposition proceeding before the European Patent Office against the patent of the “oncomouse”, supported the goal “inclusion of animal protection in the constitution”, contributed to popularizing the demand for the right of animal protection organizations to initiate proceedings, and asissted in the publishment of a legal comment on the German Animal Welfare Act.

-Wolfgang Schindler took great care early on to ensure the work of the Albert Schweitzer Stiftung for Our Contemporaries would be continued without restriction after his passing.
+Wolfgang Schindler took great care early on to ensure the work of the Albert Schweitzer Foundation would be continued without restriction after his passing.